-SummitSkills, in partnership with the B&ES and Engineering Services SKILLcard, has recently implemented a new quality assurance system for the pipe welding test that conforms to the HVCA code of practice TR5 (2003).
-From January 1st 2006 thirty centres across the UK have received ‘centre approval’ status to offer this welding test to experienced workers (Heating & Ventilation pipefitter welders) who if successful receive a 3-year welding ticket (or certification) via the CSCS Skill card process via Engineering Services SKILLcard.
+SummitSkills, in partnership with the B&ES and Engineering Services SKILLcard, has implemented a quality assurance system for the pipe welding test that conforms to the B&ES code of practice TR5 (2003).
+Approximately thirty centres across the UK have ‘centre approval’ status to offer this welding test to experienced workers (Heating & Ventilation pipefitter welders) who if successful receive a 3-year welding ticket (or certification) via the CSCS Skill card process via Engineering Services SKILLcard.

-These guidelines have been produced in partnership by SummitSkills and Engineering Services SKILLcard and through consultation seminars with existing welding examiners held across the UK throughout October 06.
-As from January 1st 2006 only organisations that have received 'centre approval' from SummitSkills will be able to receive certification for this weld test.
+These guidelines have been produced in partnership by SummitSkills and Engineering Services SKILLcard and through consultation seminars with existing welding examiners held across the UK.
+Only organisations that have received 'centre approval' from SummitSkills will be able to receive certification for this weld test.
 The following document provides practical advice on how to administer the weld test and also provides clarification on the certification process.

 A sample induction sheet has been produced to help centres/examiners to prepare for the welding tests.